University of British Columbia

 Analyzing infants behavior in detail

-The Centre for Infant Cognition opened in the fall of 2010 at the University of British Columbia by Dr. Kiley Hamlin.
+The Centre for Infant Cognition at the University of British Columbia is headed by Dr. Kiley Hamlin.
 It is a part of the Early Development Research Group, and examines infants’ evaluations of moral dilemmas and social interactions.
 The purpose of their research is to understand how infants reason about their surrounding environment.